Death and denial in Brazil’s Amazon capital

 He admitted lack of testing makes it nearly impossible to have a clear idea how many people in the state are infected.

-But even with vast under-reporting, Amazonas state has the highest number of deaths by COVID-19 per capita in the country with more than 1,700 fatal victims.
+But even with vast underreporting, Amazonas state has the highest number of deaths by COVID-19 per capita in the country with more than 1,700 fatal victims.

 Poor and crowded neighborhoods have been particularly affected.
 Unable to afford private consultations and fearing the chaos of the public health system, many only sought medical help when it was too late.
 Others preferred to die at home rather than alone at a hospital.